nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 4. Configuration guide.
 5. DevOps guide.

-The [Appendix: Requirements](#appendix-requirements) section provides details on the motivation behind creating ConnectNUS and how we intend for users to use ConnectNUS.
+The [Appendix: Requirements](#appendix-requirements) section provides details on the motivation behind creating CoDoc and how we intend for users to use ConnectNUS.
 In this section, you will be provided with
 1. Product Scope.